nmalleus/Score_Editors/README.md

  - Unlink dynamics
  - Group dynamics
  - Colors for *Dorico*
- - L.V. for *Dorico*

 ### Other updates
  - *senza dim.*
  - List Dorico popovers
- - What il Ctrl+L Filter Pages?
  - Update the layout of rythmic grid (Alt Num 1, 2, 3...)
  - Ctrl + Maj : no keyboard change on *Windows*
- - What is *Dot Num .* ins the Alt section?
  - TO DORICO : popover suggestions
  → System text on regular instead of italic